 Figure 2: Jira agile board for “Wiper Washer”

 Say project management or – in our example – the product owner wants to know when a particular stakeholder requirement has been implemented.
-To achieve this, YAKINDU Traceability can create a report that lists all stakeholder requirements and displays their linked user stories.
+To achieve this, YAKINDU Traceability (now itemis ANALYZE) can create a report that lists all stakeholder requirements and displays their linked user stories.
 In our example we can see that several stakeholder requirements are not linked (Figure 3, lines 2–10).